Amarinder Singh meets Union Home Minister Amit Shah | Politics

 - India

-Former Punjab chief minister Amarinder Singh met Union Home Minister Amit Shah at his residence here on Wednesday, raising speculation over his future in politics.
+Former Punjab chief minister Amarinder Singh met Union Home Minister Amit Shah at his residence here on Wednesday, raising speculation over his future plans ahead of the Assembly polls in the state.

+The meeting that lasted for around 45 minutes came amid indications that Singh may be seeking the support of the Bharatiya Janata Party (BJP).

+Sources said the former Punjab chief minister is learnt to have discussed the farmers' issues, besides the internal security situation in Punjab with Shah.

 Singh arrived in the national capital on Tuesday, days after he quit as the chief minister of Punjab.

+The sources said the veteran Congress leader may also meet some of the ''Group of 23'' leaders, including Kapil Sibal and Ghulam Nabi Azad.

-The meeting assumes significance as Singh had not opened his cards but had claimed that he had not quit politics and would fight till the end.
+Singh's meeting with Shah assumes significance as the Congress leader had not opened his cards and had claimed that he had not quit politics and would fight till the end.

-The veteran Congress leader had also launched a scathing attack on his bete noire, Navjot Singh Sidhu, who was appointed as the party's Punjab unit president.
+He had also launched a scathing attack on his bete noire, Sidhu, who was appointed as the president of the Punjab unit of the Congress.

 Sidhu quit as the Punjab Congress chief on Tuesday.